MucaGinger/PIC32MX-Peripheral-Libs/README.md

 # 📞 Getting in Touch and Contributions

 If you encounter any bugs or have suggestions, please [raise an issue](https://github.com/MucaGinger/PIC32MX-Peripheral-Libs/issues).
-Alternatively, feel free to contact me directly via [email](lgacnik97@gmail.com) if you're interested in contributing or taking this project to the next level.
+Alternatively, feel free to contact me directly via <a href="mailto:lgacnik97@gmail.com">email</a> if you're interested in contributing or taking this project to the next level.

 # ©️ License and Usage Terms

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 #